vijayanant/fossick/content/posts/tech-debt.md

 which is harder to refator taking up even more effort when the time comes.
 Taking on debt to speed-up delivery only works if you  write code that is clean enough to be understood and refactored.

+> Consequence of Tech Debt is quicker to market now and refactoring effort later.
+> Consequence of bad code is apparent speed now coupled with legacy code and code
+> rewrite later.

 ## Finally...